 You may find it helps to have someone you trust with you at appointments.
 They can listen and help you cope with what is happening.
 It may also help to talk to others in a similar situation.
-Live Through This runs a peer support group for LGBTQ+ people affected by cancer (see page 69).
+OUTpatients runs a peer support group for LGBTQ+ people affected by cancer (page 69).
 This can be a good way to meet and share with others, hear how others have coped, and talk about what you are going through.